SarKetch/Portfolio1/README.md

 ### Inquire

 - **Engagement**: Scenic photos draw users' attention.
 A "contact us" button is linked to a comprehensive contact form at the bottom.
+- **Responsiveness**: This screen adapts to multiple screen sizes, with the photos changing maneuvering around the screen for optimal viewer experience.
+- **Location**:Embedded into the site is a small snippet of the map to give the viewer
 - **Functionality**: The form captures vital details such as the event type, guest count, preferred dates, and more.
 All fields are mandatory, ensuring detailed queries.

 ## Planned Features